Did you know that there are at least five incredible ways

 A clogged toilet may also be due to someone accidentally dropping an object into it.
 These may include anything such as a toothbrush, comb, containers, toys, and pieces of cotton, to name a few.
 Either way, whatever you bring inside the bathroom can fall into the toilet bowl and cause a blockage in it.

 You may even find yourself dropping precious jewelry by accident into the toilet!
-A professional plumber in Toronto may be able to retrieve it for you, though, using a plumbing camera and a snake.
+A professional plumber in Toronto may be able to retrieve it for you, though, using a plumbing camera

 In any case, the best way to avoid these situations (and toilet clogs) is to keep the toilet lid closed.
 You may also want to post a friendly reminder by the wall in front of the toilet.
 This way, everyone in your household can contribute to preventing plumbing clogs.